 Take a matatu North to ride horses at Kande Beach or get your drink on in Nkhata Bay (pictured below) before heading to the Tanzanian border.

 Tanzania (Week 6)

-Of my entire trip backpacking Africa, I would say Tanzanian overland travel is the most difficult.
-The language barrier is thick (this pocket dictionary was a life saver) and you can expect long, hot, uncomfortable bus rides.
+Of my this entire trip backpacking Africa, I would say Tanzanian overland travel is the most difficult.
+The language barrier is thick (this English/Swahili pocket dictionary is a life saver) and you can expect long, hot, uncomfortable bus rides with poor road conditions.

 Take a bus from the Malawi border to the nearest town called Mbeya — if you stay a day in Mbeya to rest, definitely get coffee and fresh smoothies from the Ridge Café.
 From Mbeya, hop on a bus to Tabora (avoid Sasebossa Trans if possible…filthy bus and they scammed me and overcrowded the bus to the extent that it was not safe).